-People who are not in deportation proceedings can first file their application for asylum and withholding (which is done on Form I-589) with U.S. Citizenship and Immigration Services (USCIS).
+People who are not in deportation proceedings can first file their application for asylum and withholding (on Form I-589) directly with U.S. Citizenship and Immigration Services (USCIS).
 After the I-589 has been accepted for processing, they will attend an interview at a USCIS asylum office.
-Only if the interviewing officer does not grant asylum to the person will he or she be referred to immigration court proceedings to present the application all over again, in front of a judge.
+Only if the interviewing officer does not grant asylum will the person be referred to immigration court proceedings to present the application all over again, in front of a judge.

 Asylum is granted to aliens who can prove they are unable or unwilling to return to their home country due to having faced past persecution or having a well-founded fear of future persecution, provided that persecution was based on at least one of five grounds: their race, religion, nationality, political opinion, or membership in a particular social group.

-Withholding of Removal is a related remedy, which you would ask for at the same time as asylum -- is granted to aliens who can prove that, if returned to their home country, their life or freedom would be threatened on account of one of the five protected grounds listed above.
-The applicant must show a "clear probability" of persecution, meaning that it is "more likely than not" that he or she will be subject to persecution.
+Withholding of Removal is a related remedy, which you would ask for at the same time as asylum.
+It is granted to foreign-born persons who can prove that, if returned to their home country, their life or freedom would be threatened on account of one of the five protected grounds listed above.
+The applicant must show a "clear probability" of persecution, meaning that it is "more likely than not" that the person will be subject to persecution.

-There is a separate ground of withholding of removal provided under the United Nations Convention Against Torture, for applicants who would be tortured if returned to their home country.
+In addition, there is a separate ground of withholding of removal provided under the United Nations Convention Against Torture, for applicants who would be tortured if returned to their home country.
 (This is sometimes called "CAT" relief.)

 The standards for withholding of removal are harder to meet than those for asylum.
-But withholding is a useful option in cases where the person is barred from a grant of asylum for some reason (perhaps due to the past commission of a crime) but would truly be killed or tortured if returned home.
-Some people are even barred from a grant of withholding of removal, however, including those who have participated in the persection of others or those who have committed a particularly serious crime.
+But withholding is a useful option in cases where the person is barred from a grant of asylum for some reason, such as the past commission of a crime; yet they would truly be killed or tortured if returned home.
+Some people are even barred from a grant of withholding of removal, however, including those who have participated in the persecution of others or those who have committed a particularly serious crime.

-A grant of withholding of removal is not, however, as beneficial as a grant of asylum.
-It doesn't lead to a green card -- it is just the U.S. government's way of saying, "We won't deport you for now, because of what you would face in your home country."
+A grant of withholding of removal is not as beneficial as a grant of asylum.
+It doesn't lead to a green card; it is just the U.S. government's way of saying, "We won't deport you for now, because of what you would face in your home country."

-By the time of the hearing, you (hopefully with the help of your attorney) will have submitted all the documentation described above.
+By the time of the hearing before the immigration judge, you (hopefully with the help of your attorney) will have submitted all the documentation described above.
 There is no fee to submit this application.

 The judge may interrupt with questions.
 The attorney for the U.S. government will also have a chance to cross-examine you (ask questions).
 You may call witnesses to testify about why you need asylum, as well, whether they are friends of yours or outside experts, for example on conditions in your country.
 The government attorney may cross-examine your witnesses (ask them more questions, and try to get them to admit that your case isn't so strong after all).

 Your memory becomes very important in this process.
-As well as you think you know your own story, anyone can get confused by dates and other details.
-And if you start saying things that are inconsistent, the judge may doubt your credibility (think you are lying).
+As well as you might think you know your own story, anyone can get confused by dates and other details.
+And if you start saying things that are inconsistent, the judge might doubt your credibility (think you are lying).

-The hearing is not a pleasant process, but it should give you the chance to fully tell your story and present your evidence.
-It may last well beyond one day.
-If it needs to be continued to another day, it will typically be rescheduled several weeks into the future.
+The hearing is not a pleasant process, but should give you the chance to fully tell your story and present your evidence.
+It might last well beyond one day.
+If it needs to be continued to another day, it will typically be rescheduled several weeks or possibly months into the future.